Cheaha Challenge Gran Fondo

 And for those riders on the equipment listed below on any of the Challenge or ULTRA courses, per our rules, your times will not be eligible for overall or age group awards, KOM/QOM, Team Category based on speed, or ULTRA Finisher status.

 Your individual rider number must be attached to your back or side at all times.
-Please complete your emergency and medical info on the back of the ride number.
-You must have your number to access Rest Stops.
+You must be wearing your number to access our Rest Stops.
+You will be disqualified and/or banned if you wear another rider’s number.

 Cheaters beware!
 To keep the integrity of our ride, we go to great lengths to ensure the accuracy of our results.
 For this reason, we have added tracking measures and mandatory check-ins on the course.